Those Who Need Advice

 Such goings were indeed expanded in the beginning Church: To be "tough with" others that Jews - to love, accept and invite and eat with them and so on, was what the Holy Spirit commanded Peter in a vision on a roof-top in Joppa (Jaffa), and the goings that followed "Peter.
-Kill and eat."
-And soon after there were invitations to visit Gentiles, share meals with them, accept them, and the Holy Spirit coming on Gentiles - A New Meal or a New Deal.
+Kill and eat" - and the Holy Spirit came on Gentiles - A New Meal or a New Deal.